 - Modern trampolines are a different beast to those of days gone by, so choosing the right trampoline can be quite complicated.

 If you're wondering whether or not you should buy a trampoline, ask your kids what they think.
 Chances are most younger children will respond with a resounding yes.

 Of course, there are plenty of other reasons why buying a trampoline could be a good idea:

-- Trampolines are fun.
+- They're fun.
 This point doesn't really need any explanation, but we're sure you can agree that the sheer joy of launching yourself skywards on a trampoline is hard to beat.
 It can even act as a form of stress relief for adults.

-- Trampolines help develop coordination.
+- They can help develop coordination.
 Kids (and adults) can improve their coordination and balance by jumping on a trampoline and adjusting to their constantly shifting centre of gravity.

 The other main drawback is that trampolines can take up a lot of space.
 Some of the largest circular models can have a width of around five metres, so if you've only got limited backyard space to work with, buying a trampoline simply may not be a viable option.

 Types of trampolines